-Expats moving to Tokyo will find that accommodation comes at a premium, as does most housing in large, overpopulated cities.
-It's also likely that expats will find that while the standard of accommodation is excellent, the properties are far smaller than what they are accustomed to back home.
+Accommodation in Tokyo comes at a premium, as does most housing in large, overpopulated cities.
+While the standard of accommodation is excellent, many an expat has found that the properties are far smaller than what they are accustomed to back home.

-Naturally, due to the short-term nature of expat assignments, most people tend to rent rather than buy property.
-However, rentals do move quickly in Tokyo and expats should do some research on the processes involved in securing accommodation in the city before they make the move.
+Naturally, due to the short-term nature of expat assignments, most people rent rather than buy property.
+However, rentals do move quickly in Tokyo, and expats should do some research on the processes involved in securing accommodation in the city before they make the move.

 Types of accommodation in Tokyo